State Taxes at a Glance – North Carolina

 The state of North Carolina has a low flat Corporate Tax rate of 2.5%.
 The Corporate tax rate is only assessed on C Corporations.
 For other business entities that are flow-thru entities (such as S Corporations, LLCs, etc.) they are taxed at the individual tax rate.

-Like many states, North Carolina has multiple tax rates.
+Sales Tax – like many states, North Carolina has multiple tax rates.
 One at the state level and another at the local level.
-The state rate is 4.75% the average local rate is 2.22% (total average rate for North Carolina Sales Tax is 6.97%).
+The state rate is 4.75% the average local rate is 2.24% (total average rate for North Carolina Sales Tax is 6.99%).

 Unemployment taxes usually consist of three factors.
 They are the wage base, range of rates, number of schedules.
 Below is an outline of the three: